-- > Wear appropriate PPE for any procedure or activity associated with a risk of contamination. - Remove gloves, masks and protective eyewear before moving from a contaminated zone to a clean zone in your practice setting - > When donning and removing personal protective equipment use sequencing that minimises the spread of contamination.
+- > Wear appropriate PPE for any procedure or activity associated with a risk of contamination. - Remove gloves, protective eye wear and masks before moving from a contaminated zone to a clean zone in your practice setting. - > When donning and removing personal protective equipment use sequencing that minimises the spread of contamination. - > Perform hand hygiene after removing PPE.